kellerflint/Course-Resources/content/SQL - Practice Final.md

 ORDER BY TotalRevenue DESC;
 ```

-This query provides an overview of the total orders and revenue generated from each region that Northwind Traders can use this data to identify their top performing regions.
+This query provides an overview of the total orders and revenue generated from each country that Northwind Traders can use to identify their top performing locations.
 Looking at both total orders and revenue by region is important because it provides a more comprehensive view of market performance and potential.

-Total orders indicate the size of the customer base in each region, while revenue reflects the monetary value of those orders.
+Total orders can indicate the size of size customer base in each region, while revenue reflects the monetary value of those orders.
 A region with many orders but low revenue may have a large but low-spending customer base, while a region with few orders but high revenue may have a smaller but high-value customer base.